AWhetstone1995/chess/README.md

 To Do:

+> Fix being able to select pieces where their only valid moves would put the king in check
 > Special Move Implementation (Castling, En Passant, Promotion)
 > Stalemate and impossible checkmate validation
 > Pretty up the board display to display legal moves and captures